cameronshemilt/ios-app-website/README.md

 # iOS App Website Template

 A minimal static website template for iOS apps.
-Provide an App Store ID and the site builds itself — app name, icon, screenshots, and developer name are all fetched from Apple's iTunes API at build time.
+Provide an App Store ID and the site builds itself: app name, icon, screenshots, and developer name are all fetched from Apple's iTunes API at build time.

 Built with [Astro](https://astro.build).
 Ships zero JavaScript.
 Output is pure HTML + CSS.